NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/metadata/index.md

 `latitude`=61.85401 `longitude`=9.80856.

 Examples of `type` might include place of publication, recording location, setting, place of printing, place of birth, etc.
-The use of the `type` attribute should be meaningful for the data provider, reflect the metadata catalog or system, and follow a consistent and standardized format.
+The use of the `type` attribute should be meaningful for the designated community, reflect the metadata catalog or system, and follow a consistent and standardized format.

 Explanation of *authority* information:
 - `source`: The name of the authority file from which the value is taken, provided as a plain text string.